unionst/SwiftMarkup/README.md

 """#
 let documentation = try Documentation.parse(markdown)

-documentation.summary?.description // "Creates a new bicycle with the provided parts and specifications."
+documentation.summary // "Creates a new bicycle with the provided parts and specifications."

 documentation.discussionParts.count // 2

-if case .callout(let remark) = documentation.discussionParts[0] {
+let remark = documentation.discussionParts[0] as!
+Callout
-    _ = remark.content // "Satisfaction guaranteed\\!"
+remark.content // "Satisfaction guaranteed\\!"
-}

-if case .paragraph(let paragraph) = documentation.discussionParts[1] {
+let paragraph = documentation.discussionParts[1] as!
+String
-    _ = paragraph.description // "The word *bicycle* first appeared in English print in 1868 [ ... ]"
+paragraph.content // "The word *bicycle* first appeared in English print in 1868 [ ... ]"
-}

 documentation.parameters[0].name // "style"
-documentation.parameters[0]?.content.description // "The style of the bicycle"
+documentation.parameters[0].description // "The style of the bicycle"

-documentation.returns?.description // A beautiful, brand-new bicycle, custom-built just for you.
+documentation.returns // A beautiful, brand-new bicycle, custom-built just for you.
 ```

 This package is used by [swift-doc][swiftdoc]